 Given the new SBA joint venture regulations, small businesses must make sure that they avoid the mistake of copying old SBA joint venture templates from online.
 There are too many joint venture advantages and disadvantages to making this frequent mistake.
 The best way to assess your contents is to have a legal professional to do a line by line comparison of your JV agreement contents.

-For help with and to avoid liability when forming a joint venture partnership, call Watson’s SBA lawyers. at 1-866-601-5518.
+For help with joint venture pros and cons and to avoid liability when forming a joint venture partnership, call Watson’s SBA lawyers. at 1-866-601-5518.